ninabarzh/ipa/content/en/about/_index.md

 {{% blocks/section color="white" %}}

-Together, we've built **workshops, tools, labs and guides** that anyone can use, remix, and adapt, to:

-- Clean a compromised device (or better yet, spot the signs early)
-- Set up a secure phone or laptop from scratch
-- Build a DIY tech lab in a shelter or community space
-- Spot deepfakes, manipulated images and digital traps
-- Run peer-led workshops in your own language, culture, and context
+Certainly — here’s a slightly longer version that flows naturally, keeps it punchy, and folds the bullets into readable paragraphs:

+---

+**PowerOn is a growing toolkit for taking back tech.**

+We create hands-on workshops, simple guides, and DIY tools anyone can use to clean or set up a safer device, build a tech lab in a shelter, or run peer-led trainings in their own language and context.
+Whether it’s spotting digital traps, blocking stalkerware, or helping someone secure their phone without making things worse — PowerOn is built to support that work.

-We don't assume trust in platforms, companies, or institutions.
-We don't expect you to have money, advanced skills, or access to professional help.
-And we don't treat safety as a checklist.
+We don’t assume trust in platforms.
+We don’t expect money, tech skills, or access to experts.
+And we don’t treat safety like a checklist.

-This is about **power** — digital, physical, social — and how to take some of it back.

-## Why this matters

-Survivors often face the same three problems:

-1. **Their devices aren't safe.**
-2. **The tech support around them doesn't get it.**
-3. **The tools that could help feel overwhelming or inaccessible.**

-This site tries to change that.
-We offer practical, language-accessible, open-source tools to *make it easier to start* — whether you're supporting someone else or figuring things out for yourself.

-## How to use this site

-Everything here is modular, localisable, remixable, and available under permissive open licences.
-You'll find:

-- **The Lab:** DIY security infrastructure, from clean computers to local backups.
-- **The Guides:** Bite-sized instructions for common problems like securing comms or disabling spyware.
-- **The Workshops:** Hands-on, group-based materials to help communities skill up together.
+**Because survivors deserve tools that work for them — not against them.**

-Start wherever makes sense.
-Translate.
-Adapt.
-Break things and make them better.
+Start where it makes sense.
+Translate it.
+Break it.
+Make it yours.

-We trust you to know what you need.

 {{% /blocks/section %}}